 As I’ve said, the process of forming a limited liability company is relatively simple if you decide to do it yourself.

-The most difficult part from my experience has been finding the exact website for each state to begin the process.
+The most difficult part of my experience has been finding the exact website for each state to begin the process.

 But, to make it super-easy (dare I say foolproof?) you have this handy-dandy chart that will take you to the exact page for each state.